Geometric foundations of thermodynamics in the quantum regime: Principal Bundle Structure

 Thus, $\Gamma^k_i = 0, \text{ for all } i=1,\dots,n$. \end{itemize}

 Therefore, the connection coefficients are

-\begin{remark} The connection acts exclusively in the entropy direction, reflecting that changes in intensive parameters $\boldsymbol{\lambda}$ induce adjustments in thermodynamic entropy but not in target expectation values, consistent with the structure of Gibbs states. \end{remark}
+\begin{remark} Note that the connection acts exclusively in the entropic direction, reflecting that changes in intensive parameters $\bar{\boldsymbol{\lambda}}$ induce adjustments in the value of $\bar{S}$ but not in the value of the coordinates $\bar{a}_i$, consistent with the structure of the quantum thermodynamic fiber bundle. \end{remark}

 \begin{proposition} Since $\mathfrak{g}$ is abelian, the curvature $2$-form is $R = d\omega$.
 In the local trivialization, for horizontal lifts

 for all $k=1, \ldots, n$, the curvature evaluated on basis vectors is